-Austrade treats fraud prevention and detection within the Export Market Development Grants (EMDG) scheme seriously, in line with the Commonwealth Fraud Control Framework.
+We treat fraud prevention and detection seriously, in line with the Commonwealth Fraud Control Framework.

 How to report suspected fraud

-Information provided by members of the public is highly valued and helps Austrade ensure EMDG grants are paid only to members of the export community entitled to assistance.
+We value information provided by members of the public.
+It helps us ensure grants are paid to those who are entitled to assistance.

-If you wish to confidentially report suspected fraud related to the EMDG scheme, please contact the SIU by:
+If you wish to report suspected fraud, please contact the Special Investigations Unit by:

 - sending an email to EMDG.email@example.com